Luck (TV series): Production

 Before creating Luck, David Milch had worked in television for three decades.
-He started off as a writer on the series Hill Street Blues before co-creating NYPD Blue with Steven Bochco and creating the HBO series Deadwood.
+He started as a writer on the series Hill Street Blues before co-creating NYPD Blue with Steven Bochco, and creating the HBO series Deadwood.

-Milch had been fascinated by horse racing from an early age, as his father would take him to the track.
+Milch had been fascinated by horse racing from an early age because his father would take him to the track.
 "My dad started taking me to Saratoga at age 5 or 6.
 You have so many associations from childhood that stay with you."
-He stated that he had been thinking about creating the series for 25 years and always pictured that it would be set at Santa Anita Park.
+He stated that he had been thinking about creating the series for 25 years, and always pictured that it would be set at Santa Anita Park.
 "It's the most beautiful setting for horse racing that I've seen, and I'd include Saratoga," he said.

-The character of on-the-skids jockey Ronnie is portrayed by racing fixture Gary Stevens, a Hall of Fame jockey who has won the Kentucky Derby, the Preakness Stakes and the Belmont Stakes in the course of his career.
-Stevens portrayed jockey George Woolf in the 2003 film Seabiscuit.
+The character of on-the-skids jockey Ronnie is portrayed by racing fixture Gary Stevens, a Hall of Fame jockey who won the Kentucky Derby, the Preakness Stakes and the Belmont Stakes in the course of his career.
+Stevens portrayed jockey George Woolf in the 2003 film, Seabiscuit.

 The series used 50 horses trained by Matt Chew at Santa Anita.
 Milch stated, "Because it's a natural tendency for horses to want to be a part of a herd, most adapt to it very well.
 We have a couple individuals that have been taught to be race horses; we're not going to get that out of their system.
 We'll just have to adapt to it.
 But of the 50 horses, I'd say 45 of them have adapted to it real well."

 Safety concerns and cancellation

-The safety of the series' working environment was called into question by People for the Ethical Treatment of Animals (PETA), which criticized Luck over the injury and euthanization of two horses during filming for the pilot and the seventh episode.
-The American Humane Association (AHA) said both racehorses "stumbled and fell during short racing sequences" and that "the horses were checked immediately afterwards by the onsite veterinarians and in each case a severe fracture deemed the condition inoperable".
-HBO pointed out that precautions had been taken: each horse was "limited to three runs per day and was rested in between those runs".
+The safety of the series's working environment was called into question by People for the Ethical Treatment of Animals (PETA), which criticized Luck over the injury and euthanization of two horses during filming for the pilot and the seventh episode.
+The American Humane Association (AHA) said that both racehorses "stumbled and fell during short racing sequences", and that "the horses were checked immediately afterwards by the onsite veterinarians and in each case a severe fracture deemed the condition inoperable".

+HBO pointed out that precautions had been taken; each horse was "limited to three runs per day and was rested in between those runs".
 On March 13, 2012, HBO agreed to suspend all filming involving horses while investigations took place over the death of a third horse.
-The AHA insisted the stoppage remain in effect until a comprehensive investigation was completed; it also noted the horse's injury did not occur during filming or racing.
-The following day, HBO canceled the series, saying that while it "maintained the highest safety standards throughout production... accidents unfortunately happen and it is impossible to guarantee they won't in the future."
+The AHA insisted that the stoppage remain in effect until a comprehensive investigation was completed; it also noted the horse's injury did not occur during filming or racing.
+The following day, HBO canceled the series, saying that, although it "maintained the highest safety standards throughout production... accidents unfortunately happen and it is impossible to guarantee they won't in the future."

-At the time of the series' cancellation, the second episode of the second season was in production.
+At the time of the series's cancelation, the second episode of the second season was in production.
 Footage shot for the second season has not been released publicly.